Svechnikov/ffmpeg-cuda-deinterlace-problems/README.md

 # <a name="running"></a>Reproducing the weave deinterlace problem

 I prepared two samples with which the problems are reproduced.
+These are simple transport mpegts dvb videos.

 For the first problem you should use the `weave-problem.ts` sample: